 - Years investment30

-Mr. Finn earned a B.S. from the University of Delaware and has earned the Chartered Financial Analyst designation.
-He is also a certified public accountant.
+Mark earned a B.S. in accounting from the University of Delaware.
+He also has earned the Chartered Financial Analyst® designation.

 - Portfolio manager2010

 - Years at29